ibuetler/p3s-log-aggregation/Tutorial.md

 ### Step 1: Receive Geo Location Data

 We will use the library geoip2 to receive all the geolocation data.
-Try to acces the database and save all information in variables.
+Write a function which accesses the database and save all information in variables.

 you can load the database with the following code: